-The chemical name or pattern ID can be changed here by editing the current name ("NH4NO3 -70 to 149°C Courtesy of Fraunhofer ICT") in the white text box.
+The chemical name or pattern ID can be changed here by editing the current name in the white text box.

 Details such as the pattern filename, its start and end angles, and the number of data points are also displayed.